-- 1.1 Make an application to the Agency to vary this Environmental Permit (Transferred) in instances where it becomes necessary to: - i.
-Change the construction, operation, structure, or layout of the facility and all associated buildings; - ii.
-Change equipment, machine, apparatus, mechanism, system or technology serving the facility; - iii.
-Change the position and design of any outlet at the point or points of discharge of effluents; or - iv.
-Affect any other change outlined in 20(3) of the Environmental Protection (Authorisations) Regulations. - Maintain all demarcated boundary limits for the site claim and the periphery of the concession as prescribed by the Guyana Geology and Mines Commission (GGMC), using signage, fences or other means. - 1.3 Maintain good housekeeping, sanitary and hygienic practices, and the aesthetic quality of your surroundings at all times. - Adhere to the stipulations within the Mining Act, No. 20 of 1989, the 1.4 (Amendment) including the Mining Mining Regulations Regulations Maritime and of the Regulations, 2005, Public of the Ministry Administration Department Infrastructure.
+- 1.1 Notify the Agency in writing and obtain its approval for ANY proposed changes in operation of the Sand Mine at least fourteen (14) days before making the change.
+The notification shall contain a description of the proposed change in operation.
+It is not necessary to make such a notification if an application to vary this permit has been made and the application contains a description of the proposed change.
+In this condition 'change in operation' means a change in the nature or functioning, or an extension, of the installation, which may have consequences for the environment, including but not limited to the following: - i.
+Change in construction, structure, layout of the facility; - ii.
+Installation of new and/or changes to equipment, machine, apparatus, mechanism, system or technology serving the facility or operation; and - iii.
+Any technology installed at the facility from which effluent may be discharged and - iv.
+Any other circumstance prescribed by Regulation 20(3) of the Environmental Protection (Authorisations) Regulations. - 1.2 Maintain all demarcated boundary limits for the site claim and the periphery of the concession as prescribed by the Guyana Geology and Mines Commission (GGMC), using signage, fences or other means. - 1.3 Maintain good housekeeping, sanitary and hygienic practices, and the aesthetic quality of your surroundings at all times.